Louis Handley

-Louis de Breda Handley or Luigi de Breda (February 14, 1874 – December 28, 1956) was an Italian-born American freestyle swimmer and water polo player who competed in the 1904 Summer Olympics.
+Louis de Breda Handley or Luigi de Breda (February 14, 1874 – December 28, 1956) was an Italian-born American freestyle swimmer, water polo player, and coach who coached the Women's Swimming Association of New York and won gold medals in swimming and water polo in the 1904 Summer Olympics in St. Louis.

+Early life

-He was the son of the American sculptor Francis Montague Handleyand his Italian wife.
+Born in Rome on February 14, 1874, Handley was the son of the American sculptor Francis Montague Handley and his Italian wife.
 He was registered in Rome as an Italian citizen with the baptismal name of Luigi and the surname of his mother, "de Breda".

 In 1896 he fled to New York and added to his name the surname of his father.
-He worked in a small firm imports and devoted himself to his second passion after hunting, swimming.
+He worked in a small imports firm and devoted himself to his second passion after hunting, swimming.
 He was also a great water polo player (his style of shooting was called "jumping salmon").

+Athletic history

+An outstanding and versatile athlete, he was the world record holder of the ‘medley race'”, which featured continuous quarter miles of walking, running, horseback riding, bicycling, rowing and swimming, in that order.
+His time was 16:27 4/5, defeated second-place challenger Joe Ruddy, who competed with him on the U.S. swimming and water polo teams at the 1904 Olympics.

+As an exceptional Water Polo player, Handley played for the New York Athletic Club team that captured all but one AAU indoor and outdoor title between 1898 and 1911.
+When the former US “softball” rules which used a smaller ball were removed from water polo in 1911 in favor of international rules, Handley left water polo but continued his sporting interests as a yachtsman and field dog trainer.

+1904 Olympic gold medals

-In the 1904 Olympics he won a gold medal in the 4x50 yard freestyle relay, and was a member of New York Athletic Club water polo team, which won a gold medal.
+In the 1904 St. Louis Olympics he won a gold medal swimming third in the 4x50 yard freestyle relay with the team of Joe Ruddy, Budd Goodwin, and Charlie Daniels with a time of 2:04.6, and was a member of New York Athletic Club water polo team, which won an Olympic gold medal.
 He also competed in the one-mile freestyle but did not finish.

-As a trainer, he led Ethelda Bleibtrey to three gold medals at the 1920 Olympics, and Gertrude Ederle to the first English Channel-crossing by a woman in 1926.

-He wrote the entry dedicated to swimming on the Encyclopædia Britannica.
+Olympic coaching and officiating

+He served as the Head Water Polo referee for the 1920 Olympics.

+At the 1924 Olympics, Handley was the first official Head Coach for a U.S. Women's swimming team, along with Bill Bachrach who coached the Men's team.

+Coaching

+He coached both the New York Athletic Club in swimming and water polo and was the Head Coach for the Women's Swimming Association of New York, founded by Charlotte Epstein in 1917.
+Epstein herself assisted with certain coaching responsibilities at times as well.